Mitchell van der Gaag

 Mitchell van der Gaag (born 22 October 1971) is a Dutch professional football coach and former player who played as a centre-back.
-He was most recently the head coach of Swiss Super League side FC Zürich.
+He is currently in his second spell as head coach of Primeira Liga side Marítimo.

 He made 208 Eredivisie appearances, scoring 19 goals, for NEC, Sparta Rotterdam, PSV and Utrecht.
 Abroad, he had spells at Motherwell in the Scottish Premier League and Marítimo in Portugal's Primeira Liga, playing 174 total games for the latter and scoring 19 times.

 As a manager, van der Gaag led several teams including Marítimo and Belenenses in Portugal, as well as Excelsior and NAC in his country.

 Playing career

+Club

-Van der Gaag was born in Zutphen, Gelderland.
-After graduating from PSV Eindhoven's youth academy, he spent three seasons on loan to NEC Nijmegen and Sparta Rotterdam, returning to Eindhoven for a further three years but never being an important first-team figure, however.
+Van der Gaag was born in Zutphen and raised in Brummen, Gelderland.
+After graduating from PSV Eindhoven's youth academy, he spent three seasons on loan to NEC Nijmegen and Sparta Rotterdam, returning to Eindhoven in 1992.
+He went on to play 50 games for the PSV first team, alongside the likes of Luc Nilis, Romário and Ronaldo.

-In January 1995, van der Gaag signed with Motherwell.
+In March 1995, van der Gaag signed with Motherwell for £400,000.
+He made his debut for Alex McLeish's side on 1 April 1995, in a 1–1 draw against Celtic, however his season was brought to a premature end with an injury in his second match against Partick Thistle.
 He scored a career-best seven goals in 28 games in his second full season to help the Steelmen narrowly avoid relegation from the Scottish Premier Division, and subsequently returned to the Eredivisie with Utrecht.

 For the 2001–02 campaign, van der Gaag joined Portugal's Marítimo, going on to be one of the Madeira club's most influential players as it consolidated in the Primeira Liga.
 He scored six times in 2003–04, helping the team finish sixth and qualify for the UEFA Cup.

+International

+Van der Gaag played 3 matches for the Netherlands national under-21 football team and 4 for the U19s.